You are here

 Keep Flammable Materials Away From Space Heaters

-- Remember to keep space heaters at least three feet away from anything that can burn.
+- Remember to keep space heaters at least three feet away from anything that can burn or catch fire.

 - Make sure you turn them off when you leave the room.